canokeys/canokey-documentation/content/userguide/piv/crypto-operations.md

 ## PIN and Touch Policy Interplay

 Whether an operation prompts for the PIN, a touch, or both is governed by the [PIN and touch policies](pin-touch-policies/) configured for the slot.
-For example, with the default policies, signing with slot 9C requires PIN verification for every use, while slot 9A requires it only once per session.
+For example, with the default policies, slot 9E does not require PIN verification, while slot 9A requires it once per session.
 Touch requirements apply only over USB and are not enforced over NFC.
 The policies in effect on a device can be read from its [metadata](metadata/).